Your Perfect Hotel in Center of Amsterdam: A Local's Guide to the Best Central Accommodations

 Amsterdam Seasons

-Autumn Museum season, cozy cafés Better rates, fewer crowds Cultural events
+Autumn (Sep-Nov)Museum season, cozy cafés, golden light€90-180/nightBetter rates, fewer crowdsAmsterdam Dance Event, Cultural events

 Spring Awakening: Tulip Season and King's Day